Tule Lake War Relocation Center: Tule Lake Segregation Center

 On July 1, the Renunciation Act of 1944, drafted by Attorney General Francis Biddle, was passed into law; U.S. citizens could, during time of war, renounce their citizenship without first leaving the country—and once they did, the government could treat them as enemy aliens, and detain or deport them with impunity.
 Angry at the abuses of their U.S. citizenship and convinced there was nothing left for them in the country of their birth, or coerced either by WRA authorities and pro-Japan groups in camp, a total of 5,589 Nisei and Kibei internees chose to renounce their citizenship.
 Ninety-eight percent of those who renounced their citizenship were inmates at Tule Lake, where conditions had been so harsh.

-During 1945 after the war's end, the other nine WRA camps were closed as Japanese Americans gradually returned to their home towns or settled elsewhere.
+In 1945 after the war's end, the other nine WRA camps were closed as Japanese Americans gradually returned to their hometowns or settled elsewhere.
 Tule Lake was operated to hold those who had renounced their citizenship and Issei who had requested repatriation to Japan.
 Most no longer wished to leave the United States (and many had never truly wanted to leave in the first place).
 Those who wanted to stay in the United States and regain their citizenship (if they had it), were confined in Tule Lake until hearings at which their cases would be heard and fates determined.
 After the last cases were decided, the camp closed in March 1946.
 Although these Japanese Americans were released from camp and allowed to stay in the U.S., Nisei and Kibei who had renounced their citizenship were not able to have it restored.
 Wayne M. Collins filed a class action suit on their behalf and the presiding judge voided the renunciations, finding they had been given under duress, but the ruling was overturned by the Department of Justice.

 After a 23-year legal battle, Collins finally succeeded in gaining restoration in the late 1960s of the citizenship of those covered by the class action suit.
 Collins also helped 3,000 of the 4,327 Japanese Americans originally slated for deportation remain in the United States as their choice.